 Buyout Incentives: The purpose of the incentive is to encourage maximum participation by property owners and remove as many properties as possible from highrisk areas.
 Incentive payments should assist the household with necessary funds to (a) secure a new rental property (if they are required to move as part of this program, (b) buy an existing home or (c) construct a home on a newly purchased lot, as applicable.
 A buyout incentive is not available for properties that served as second homes or as rental properties.
 A second home is not the primary residence of the owner, a tenant, or any occupant at the time of the storm or at the time of application for assistance.
 Montgomery County may provide relocation assistance outside of buyout activities, as necessary.
-Montgomery County must document how the assistance will be determined and issued to applicants when determining final eligibility assistance costs.
+Montgomery County must document how the assistance costs.
 The vacant land limit is set at \$35,000.
 Although this is the cap, it is not the floor; the actual lot cost should not exceed the standard single lot size in the community.